 Diamond Naturals are not as widely available from retail pet food stores as some other brands mentioned here but can still be found at some physical stores like Petco and Tractor Supply Company.

 On the online front, Diamond Naturals are widely available to purchase from popular online pet food sellers like Amazon, Chewy, and Petflow.

 As for which Diamond Naturals recipe we recommend, we are big fans of their Chicken & Rice and their Beef Meal & Rice recipes, both of which have impressive nutrition and a high proportion of animal-based content.

 American Journey is not a dog food brand that dog owners will be familiar with seeing on the shelves of their local pet food store.

-This is as American Journey is the private label brand of the huge online pet food website Chewy.
+This is because American Journey is the private-label brand of the huge online pet food website Chewy.
 Despite this limitation, American Journey has seen huge growth thanks to the success of Chewy and is an option you should definitely consider.